 2. I used a 2” angled brush to paint the recessed areas of the doors and a roller to paint the flat sections.

 To paint each side a different color and not see the other side’s color – paint only the right side edge on the first and third door with the second color.
 (See photo below) Paint only the left edge of the center door the second color.
 When you turn the screen around placed in the same position you won’t see the pink color.

 Turn it around – neutral and serene.

 This was a very easy project.
-ReStore sells hundreds of door in all shapes, styles, and sizes.
-I paid $5.00 for each of my doors.
+Habitat for Humanity ReStore sells hundreds of door in all shapes, styles, and sizes.
+I paid $7.00 for each of my doors.
 If I add in the cost of the paint and hinges, the door cost around $30.00 to make.
 Right now it is going to decorate the corner of my bedroom, but the colors will also go in my studioffice so you may see it hanging out in there someday.

 I am heading out to my local ReStore tomorrow to join other bloggers and thrifters around the country for I <3Thrifting Day.
 I will share the day with you next week along with what goodies we found.